Australians Only Eat Soup in the Winter (Līva Ulmane)

 “They turn out quite well, but for me the dough made with Italian tipo 00 flour tastes a bit sweeter.
 I didn’t have caraway seeds, and pancetta or guanciale are different from our smoked meats.
 But at least the yeast worked perfectly — the dough rose beautifully, which made me happy.
 Complete nostalgia, feels like grandma’s food.”

-Communal baking in Shanghai (Ilma Wilkinson)
+Communal Baking in Shanghai (Ilma Wilkinson)

 Ilma Wilkinson: “I bake piparkūkas every year — for me, Christmas just isn’t Christmas without “real” Latvian gingerbread.
 We used to bake together as a family, but when we moved to Shanghai in 2004, we began inviting friends and colleagues to join the tradition — Chinese, Australians, Europeans.
 In the early years, finding all the necessary spices was more difficult, and some I even had to grind myself.